TorbenJakobsen/run-docker-in-proxmox-lxc-container/README.rst

 Add User
 ========

-Add password and the rest can be blanks (press return multiple times).
+Add password when asked; the remaining inputs can be empty (press return multiple times).
+It is fine to use a simple password as you should change it after cloning the template.

 .. code:: bash

   adduser ve

-Add to sudo group
+Add to groups.

 .. code:: bash